centralelyon/table-tennis/README.md

 </script>
 ## What do we do?

-We are a team of researchers at [Centrale Lyon](https://www.ec-lyon.fr/) (Engineering School) and [LIRIS](https://liris.cnrs.fr/) (Reaserch Laboratory) working on sports data analysis and visualization to improve athletes performances.
+We are a team of researchers at [Centrale Lyon](https://www.ec-lyon.fr/) (French Engineering School) and [LIRIS](https://liris.cnrs.fr/) (Reaserch Laboratory) working on sports data analysis and visualization to improve athletes performances.
 We focus on various sports, from swimming to table tennis, in close collaboration with athletes and coaches.
 Our approach is the following:

 - **Data Collection** - we gather data from various sources, with a focus  on video footage, but also experiment / benchmark tracking devices (e.g. Motion capture, IMUs) and publicly available datasets.
 - **Exploratory Data Analysis** - we calculate and visualize exploratory statistics, data distributions to create visual dashboard so we can better grasp the collected data properties (and quality) to create models and new statistics.